 Emel Sayin Koyu – Orhaniye – Selimiye

-After Breakfast we will anchor at Emel Sayin Bay and you can enjoy a swimming stop in this lovely bay.
-For lunch we will dock in Orhaniye.
-In Orhaniye Bay, you will see unique scenery of a natural tidal formation called kiz kumu (Maidens Beach).
+After breakfast, we will anchor at Emel Sayin Bay and you can enjoy a swimming stop in this lovely bay.
+For lunch, we will dock in Orhaniye.
+In Orhaniye Bay, you will see the unique scenery of a natural tidal formation called Kiz Kumu (Maidens Beach).